ITMO-NSS-team/FEDOT.MAS/README.md

 ### Auto-discovery

 MCP servers are discovered automatically at import time.
-The registry scans `mcp-servers/*/pyproject.toml` for a `[tool.fedotmas.mcp]` section and registers every server it finds — no manual registration needed.
+The registry scans `mcp-servers/*/pyproject.toml` for a `[tool.fedotmas.mcp]` section and registers every server it finds.

 ### Adding a new MCP server